DimaBobyr/Dima_Dilay/README.md

 - 👋 Hi, wir are Dilay Validator
-- 👀 Wir interested in ...crypto
+- 👀 Wir interested in Cosmos Ecosystem
-- 💞️ I’m looking to collaborate with other validators, projects and active participants
+- 💞️ Wir are looking to collaborate with other validators, projects and active participants
+- Full time enthusiasts